supabase/postgrest-py/README.md

 - PostgreSQL >= 12
 - PostgREST >= 7

-### Local Postgrest Server
+### Local PostgREST server

-If you want to use local postgrest server for development use docker-compose to start local server.
-Once docker-compose process started, postgrest is accessible at http://localhost:3000
+If you want to use a local PostgREST server for development, you can use our preconfigured instance via Docker Compose.

 ```sh
 docker-compose up
 ```

+Once Docker Compose started, PostgREST is accessible at http://localhost:3000.

 ### Instructions